What is

 |

-QI applications can be submitted to the thread office on a first-come-first-serve
+QI applications can be submitted on a first-come-first-serve

 Native.